GinkoBalboa/parfis/doc/sphinx/source/index.rst

 Parfis documentation
 ====================

-Parfis is a particles and field simulator.
-Written in C++ with Python interface, Parfis is based on the altered particle-in-cell (PIC) method.
-In the PIC method, individual particles (or fluid elements) in a Lagrangian frame are tracked in continuous phase space, whereas moments of the distribution such as densities and currents are computed simultaneously on Eulerian (stationary) mesh points.
+Parfis is an acronym for Particles and Field Simulator.
+Parfis is written in C++ with Python bindings.
+The algorithm is based on the particle-in-cell (PIC) method used for interacting many-particle systems.
+In the PIC method individual particles (or fluid elements) in a Lagrangian frame are tracked in a continuous phase space, whereas moments of the distribution such as densities and currents are computed simultaneously on Eulerian (stationary) mesh points.

 Quick start
 ===========